Board of Trustees

-LeMaire and her husband, Dominique, joined the School in April 2000, along with daughter Charlotte ’12.
-Their son Henry graduated in 2014 and Nicolas ’17 is currently an ASL student.
+Alison LeMaire and her husband, Dominique, joined the School in April 2000, along with daughter Charlotte ’12, and sons Henry ’14 and Nicolas ’17.

 A pediatric nurse practitioner with extensive experience, Alison served as a medical care provider for at-risk, inner-city children in Boston and New York for 10 years.

-Alison currently serves as Chair of the Admin/Finance Committee and also is a member of the Diversity & Admissions and Trustee Affairs Committee.
-She has volunteered with the PCA for many years and is an active member of the Communications Council.
+Alison has volunteered with the PCA for many years and is an active member of the Communications Council.
 In addition to serving as chair of the Mini Grants Program, she founded Friends of the Lower School Library.
 She has served as a grade rep many times, been a member of the Booster Club Board, served as PCA treasurer for two years and acted as PCA President for the 2011-2013 academic years.